 The following dates are estimates based on average best viewing times from previous years and can be helpful in timing your vacation.

-Last update (Oct 17 / 2018): According to the latest forecasts, in 2018 the peak to appreciate the colors of koyo in the North of Japan will arrive between mid-October and late-November, in the East during the late November and in the west, earlier than average, from late November.
+Last update (August 2019): In 2019, the peak to appreciate the colors of koyo in the North of Japan should arrive between mid-October and late-November, in the East during the late November and in the west, earlier than average, from late November.

 |Prefecture||Location||Estimated best viewing|